BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 <span lang="pi">*sambādhe*</span> (confinement) then the principle of
 other <span lang="pi">*jhanas*</span> will become apparent.
-But if somebody tries to understand this \[on an abstract level\] “This opening and this confinement, then this further opening and this confinement” - none of that will become applicable.
+But if somebody tries to understand this \[on an abstract level\] “This opening and this confinement, then this further opening and this confinement”—none of that will become applicable.

 The opening, the escape, from that which confines, is the removal, uprooting, and fading away of ownership and conceit in regard to the